yemikifouly/Roadmap/web_and_mobile_team/projects/federated_learning.md

 ### 1. Design

 A developer designs their FL model using PyTorch in PySyft.
-This process involves the creation of a model, an averaging plan, and various plans and protocols a developer desires to run on the workers.
+This process involves the creation of a model, an averaging plan, a validation plan (optional), and various plans and protocols a developer desires to run on the workers.

 The averaging plan will instruct PyGrid on how to average model diffs that are returned from the workers.
 This is also known as the "model update" plan whereby PyGrid receives trained model diffs from workers, averages them, and then updates the global model before beginning another cycle.

+The validation plan will instruct PyGrid on how to validate any authentication tokens that a worker may send.
+PyGrid is not responsible for managing authentication.
+If a developer intends to uniquely identify each worker, they must provide some sort of way for PyGrid to validate the authentication token that it will receive from the worker.
+If no validation plan is defined, PyGrid will ignore any authentication tokens and will allow any worker to join a cycle. **It is dangerous to not supply a validation plan, and [will open up your model to Sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack).**

 The developer may also define as many plans and protocols they desire for the worker to run on their device.
 For simplification purposes, you can think of a plan as code the worker runs by itself, and a protocol as code that's run by the worker in conjunction with one or more other workers.
 Plans are generally going to include the core training logic, while a protocol may allow multiple workers to perform secure aggregation or other forms of encrypted computation together over WebRTC.